Mandelbrot set image very small Mohammed.Amin.com

 Video presentation on "Would Islamic finance have prevented the global financial crisis?"

 On 6 July 2009, I gave a presentation on this subject in Australia.
-The video can be downloaded free from iTunes.
+The video can be watched free on iTunes.

 Islamic finance in Australia